 When I first began consulting with schools and districts, my impulse was to say, “Do what I did – get rid of the textbook!”

 But this was a mistake.
 This message wasn’t resonating with teachers.
 Why not?
-It was too disconnected from the day-to-day reality of educators, with pressure to follow a curriculum and help kids meet standards.
+It was too disconnected from their day-to-day reality, with pressure to follow a curriculum and help kids meet standards.

-I realized that curriculum coverage was the missing piece.
+I realized that curriculum coverage wasn’t something to eliminate.
 It is the first bridge of learning, and it’s an essential starting point for many teachers.

 Three-Bridges Design for Learning: An Overview

 After reflecting on my experience teaching and consulting it became clear that I had stumbled upon my core philosophy of education.

 It was based on this line of thinking: